mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 5 - Analytics using Application Insights/README.md

 Add a new folder named `Services` to the project.
 Next add a new .cs file to the folder and name it `SomeService.cs` Copy and paste the following code into the file you just created.
-This code contains the definition of a custom excection `ServiceException` and the `SomeService` class:
+This code contains the definition of a custom exception `ServiceException` and the `SomeService` class:

 ```cs